YtvwlD/gophor/README.md

   -- need to either rethink how we keep track of files, or rethink how gophermaps are stored in memory.

-- Improve responding to policy files + URL redirects -- need to rethink the worker + response logic.

 - Add more files to file extension map

 Longterm: